US Orders Only: $9.95 Flat Rate

 Nailing

 NOTE: Do not punch a hole in the wood or make the hole too large.
 You are making nail marks that are maybe 0.25” in diameter at most.
-Practice on a scrap piece of wood before actually doing this on your model.
+Practice on a scrap piece of wood before doing this on your model.

 Replaced Boards in the Wood Walls

-This is an optional step that you would perform after staining/paining the model.
-This step paints or stains some of the individual boards on your model making them standout as if they were recently replaced.
-Using a brush paint/stain some individual boards causing them to get darker and showing a sharp contrast to the lighter boards.
-This step should only be attempted after you have thoroughly practiced the process on a piece of scrap as this can completely damage your model.
-This technique involves wiping on a coat or two of your dirty/used Dio-Sol or Thinner on the surface of the completed, painted and weathered model.
-Keep in mind that you are applying a thinner and using too much will damage your model.
+This step should only be attempted after thoroughly practicing the process on a piece of scrap, as this can ultimately damage your model.
+This technique involves wiping on a coat or two of your dirty/used Dio-Sol or Thinner on the surface of the completed, painted, and weathered model.
+Remember that you are applying a thinner; too much will damage your model.
 Again…PRACTICE FIRST on scrap wood.
-What this technique will provide is that it will alleviate too much of a sharp contrast between the boards, unless you are waning that just replaced and painted look on the individual boards.
+What this technique will provide is that it will alleviate too much of sharp contrast between the boards, unless you are waning that just replaced and painted look on the individual boards.
 It will also tone down your paint job to look old and weathered.

 Wood Dry-rot